TheJacksonLaboratory/STQ/README.md

 ##### Configure the pipeline

-Edit file `nextflow.config` to specify paths to singularity containers, reference genome sequences, and deconvolution indices.
-If necessary, adjust any of the resources allowed to be allocated to the pipeline processes.
+Edit any (or all) of the files in `conf` to specify paths to containers, reference genome sequences, deconvolution indices and analysis parameters.
+See description of the analysis parameters in [conf/README.md](conf/README.md).

 Check the defaults or edit the file `conf/analysis.config` to adjust any customizable parameters.
 See file `conf/README.md` for the description of each parameter.

-For JAX users, preparation of the pipeline can be done by editing the file `submit.sb` and modifying the following lines:
+For JAX users, preparation of the pipeline can be done by editing the file `run.sh` and modifying the following lines:
-+ workflow="two_references" ### "two_references" "one_reference" "arbitrary_grid" "xenome_indices"
++ workflow="two_references" ### "two_references" "one_reference" "arbitrary_grid" "deconvolution_indices"
 + samplesheet="/path/to/samplesheet.csv"
 + workdir="/flashscratch/[jaxuser]/some_work_run"
 + outdir="/path/to/results_my_analysis"